Guide to Lone Working

 The Health and Safety Executive (HSE) is Britain’s national regulator for workplace health and safety.
 It prevents work-related death, injury and ill health.
 The HSE is a key source for lone worker safety information, providing a wealth of guidance to ensure that businesses adhere to the Health and Safety at Work Act and regulations.

 The Health and Safety Executive summarises the legal responsibilities of organisations in five points:

 Working alone is completely legal and is usually safe to do so.
 However, all employers hold a legal responsibility to protect their lone workers and ensure that they are safe when carrying out work activities.
 The HSE states that: “It will often be safe to work alone.
 However, the law requires you to think about and deal with any health and safety risks before people are allowed to do so”.

 What is my duty of care to lone workers?

-“An employer owes his employees a duty of care in common law.
+According to Mooneerams Solicitors: “An employer owes his employees a duty of care in common law.
 By common law we mean that the ‘duty’ is not written down in an act of Parliament but one that has come about due to custom i.e. a practice that has become law over a period of time.
 The common law duty of care can be defined as ‘a duty to take care of you whilst you are at work’.
 He must take reasonable care of your safety, avoid exposing you to unnecessary risks and ensure a safe system of working”.

 In practical terms, this means individuals responsible for employees in an organisation, are required to proactively identify, assess, control and monitor work tasks and the workplace environment.
 Risks should be identified and all reasonable steps taken to eliminate risk.